 What was in this for the agency?
 This is when our role suddenly changed to looking at the overall agency remuneration, as the agency presented the fact that their hours under retainer had blown out with all of the extra work and they had a claim for several hundred thousand dollars.

 Which approach is best?

 Each approach has strengths and weaknesses, but in actual fact both work together.
-The top down approach is ideal for using value to set the budget.
-But the bottom up approach is a cost based model and is the best way to identify how much you can do within that budget.
+The top down approach using historical spend data is ideal to set the budget for particular projects.
+But the bottom up approach means you build the budget up from zero and places a focus on what needs to be done and for how much and not just what can be done for the budget.

-Too often marketers and their agencies will use the bottom up approach alone, which is simply based on the cost, without the focus on value.
-While the top down approach needs to be used with some flexibility.
+Too often marketers and their agencies will use the a top down approach alone, which is simply based on the historical cost, without the focus on value.
+While the bottom up approach, while focused on value delivered, needs to be used with some flexibility.